Shuflduf/yanimator/README.md

 - [x] Export animation cells to a `_anim_cels.c` file
 - [x] Export animations to a `_anim.c` file
 - [x] ...maybe .yan should just be a json file, it would allow for backwards compatibility if .yan changes, and would be a lot easier to edit externally...
+- [ ] Put path to spritesheet and palette in json so it can be autoloaded

 ### Animation/timeline editing